Curriculum Vitae

 Experience

-Develop multi-agent adversarial reinforcement learning environments to improve legibility of reasoning traces.
+Develop multi-agent reinforcement learning environments to improve legibility of reasoning traces.
+Design user studies and adversarial setups to measure influence of legibility on human and multi-agent interactions.

 Designed and trained large-scale graph-text models; evaluated adversarial robustness of LLMs; built historical correspondence networks and dashboards.